kholidirfangi/weather-app/README.md

 ### Continued development

-This challenge is so goog for my experience, but I realize this is not enough.
+This challenge is so good for my experience, but I realize this is not enough.
 So therefore I will create a new project and learn again.
 This is a journey.
 I will continue to next trip..

 ## Author